Commission Members

 Under the provisions of the Arizona Revised Statutes 17-231, the Arizona Game and Fish Commission establishes policy for the management, preservation, and harvest of wildlife.
 The Commission makes rules and regulations for managing, conserving, and protecting wildlife and fisheries resources, and safe and regulated watercraft and off-highway vehicle operations for the benefit of the citizens of Arizona.
 In support of the Commission’s obligations, the Director, as chief administrative officer, provides general supervision and control of all Department functions and activities.

-Marsha petrie sue, member – scottsdale
+Marsha petrie sue, commission chair – scottsdale

 Marsha Petrie Sue, of Scottsdale, was appointed to the Arizona Game and Fish Commission on Sept.
 6 by Gov. Doug Ducey.
-A long-time hunter and angler, she has dedicated nearly 25 years to wildlife conservation.
-She is an Arizona Antelope Foundation Life Member, Arizona Deer Association volunteer, Arizona Desert Bighorn Sheep Society conservationist, and past Women’s Outdoor Media Association Chair.
-She also serves on the NRA Women’s Leadership Forum Executive Committee.
-InBusiness Magazine recognized her as a 2022 Woman of Achievement, and she has received the Margie Herndon Conservation Award and the Daughters of the American Revolution Community Service Award.
+A longtime hunter and angler, she has dedicated nearly 25 years to wildlife conservation.
+She is an Arizona Antelope Foundation life member, Arizona Deer Association volunteer, Arizona Desert Bighorn Sheep Society conservationist, Desert Fence Busters worker, and past Women’s Outdoor Media Association chair.
+Marsha is also on the Board for Wildlife for Tomorrow, the 501(c)(3) for the Arizona Game and Fish Department whose donations are strictly for conservation, and a member of Charter 100, an association of exceptional women in the community.
+In Business Magazine recognized her as a 2022 Woman of Achievement, and she has received the Margie Herndon Conservation Award and the Daughters of the American Revolution Community Service Award.

 jeff buchanan, member – patagonia